jaibobal/FashionRecSystem/README.md

 # FashionRecSystem
-Crowd-sourced fashion recommendation system built using ResNet50 trained on myntra database.
-Python libraries used include tensorflow, keras, streamlit, pickle, numpy, and others.
+Crowd-sourced fashion recommendation system built using ResNet50 trained on Myntra database.
+Python libraries used include tensorflow, keras, streamlit, pickle, numpy, os, SciKitLearn and PIL.

 Steps to use:
 1. Create new folder 'ABC'.